CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 ## Overview

-In this comprehensive hands-on lab, you will explore Microsoft Fabric and its Copilot capabilities through practical, real-world scenarios.
-You will create a Fabric workspace to establish a collaborative environment, ingest data using pipelines and Dataflow Gen2 tools, transform data using Copilot-assisted notebooks with Spark processing, structure data within a data warehouse, and generate insightful reports using Copilot in Power BI with DAX query generation.
+In this comprehensive hands-on lab, you will explore Microsoft Fabric and its Copilot capabilities through practical approach.
+You will create a Fabric workspace to establish a collaborative environment, ingest data using pipelines and Dataflow Gen2 tools, transform data using Copilot-assisted notebooks, structure data within a data warehouse, and generate insightful reports using Copilot in Power BI with DAX query generation.

 By the end of this lab, you will have a solid understanding of how to leverage Microsoft Fabric's Copilot features to streamline your data analytics workflows, from data ingestion and transformation to visualization and insight generation.
-This hands-on experience will equip you with the skills needed to harness the full potential of Microsoft Fabric and its Copilot capabilities for your data projects.
+This hands-on lab will equip you with the skills needed to harness the potential of Microsoft Fabric and its Copilot capabilities for your data projects.

 ## Objectives